Bougakov/Micromake-D1-3D-printer/calibrating.md

 Stepper motors for towers Y and Z will still work.
 But motor for tower X will turn off for 10 seconds and allow you to bring the pulley down, so it touches your metal rod (or ruler).
 Hold it firmly and wait till the stepper "wakes up".
 Then gently remove the rod.

-Repeat the procedure for remaining towers:
+Repeat the procedure for remaining towers one by one:

 ~~~~
 M99 Y0 ; Disables stepper motor for tower Y for 10 seconds.